See answer

 Long-Term Side Effects of Steroids

-The long-term side effects of steroids can continue after you have stopped taking them.
-Taking a higher dose of steroids or taking them for a long period of time can put you at an increased risk of certain health conditions, such as:
+Long-term side effects of steroids are those that continue after you’ve stopped using the medication.
+Taking a higher dose of steroids or taking them for a long period can raise your risk of certain health conditions, such as:

 • Infections — Steroids can cause immunosuppression, or make your immune system not work as well, which can make it harder for you to fight off infections.

-• Impaired wound healing — It may take longer for wounds to heal when you take steroids because your immune system is suppressed.
+• Delayed wound healing —Your immune system is suppressed, so it may take longer for wounds to heal when you take steroids.

 • Cardiovascular disease (heart disease) — Long-term use of steroids can cause hypertension (high blood pressure), high cholesterol, and weight gain, which may increase your risk factors for a heart attack or stroke.

-• Weak bones — Steroids can increase your risk of developing bone structure changes, which can cause osteoporosis (decreased bone strength) and lead to avascular necrosis (a lack of blood flow to the bone).
-This, in turn, can making it easier to break a bone.
+• Weak bones — Steroids can increase your risk of bone structure changes, leading to osteoporosis (weakened bones) and lead to avascular necrosis (lack of blood flow to the bone), which can make fractures more likely.

 • Eye problems — Steroids can increase your risk of cataracts (a condition that causes the lens of your eye to become cloudy) and glaucoma (a condition when excess fluid in your eye can cause damage to your optic nerve).